SangJunBak/gym_booker/README.md

 ## Instructions

 Make sure you install Selenium and the Chrome web driver https://www.youtube.com/watch?v=2WVxzRD6Ds4.
+Replace `WEBDRIVER_PATH` with wherever you put chromedriver.

 Replace .env.example with .env using your Duo credentials.